GitLeeRepo/MongoDBNotes/MongoDbNotes.md

 * Getting a more recent version into the APT repository

   There may be a more recent version than what is currently available to APT.
-You can follow [these](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) instructons on the MongoDb website to get the more recent version to show in your APT.
-At the time of this writing they didn't have an option for Ubuntu 17.04, only earlier versions, even though the MongoDB version being offered whas newer than what APT had in Ubuntu 17.04
+You can follow [these](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/) instructions on the MongoDB website to get the more recent version to show in your APT.
+At the time of this writing they didn't have an option for Ubuntu 17.04, only earlier versions, even though the MongoDB version being offered was newer than what APT had in Ubuntu 17.04

-* Starting/Stopping/Restarting the mongod service
+* Starting/Stopping/Restarting the MongoDB service

   ```
   sudo service mongod start